 Next is the fun part.
 Being able to lay the thread on the rod blank!
 First, I mark where all the guides are going to be placed.
 This is done by using a large bench tape and measuring from the tip back according to the manufactures placement.
 Once I find the location, I use the china marker and place a mark at each location on the blank.

 In the next step, I get all guides out, making sure I still have all the components for the next task.
 These things can be so easily misplaced so I always label a bag with everything I need for that particular rod.

 I use a combination of thread wrapping motors.
 CRB has some great products but I always go back to my solid hardwood hand wrapper for detail work or fine-tuning anything.
 Having a decent hand wrapper or motorized one will make a world difference.

-Completing the thread portion of any build is always satisfying as your seeing the rod come to life.
-Good tools to have for this portion are a set of embroidery shears, razors, burnishing tool, a magnifying glass, and a laser line for lining up your guides after completion.
+Completing the thread portion of any build is always satisfying as you see the rod come to life.
+Good tools to have for this portion are a set of embroidery shears, razors, a burnishing tool, a magnifying glass, and a laser line for lining up your guides after completion.

 I usually just eyeball everything but I like to take a piece of red thread and tape it to the center of my reel seat and line the guides and make any adjustments as needed prior to applying a color preserver and laying Pro Kote.
 This will ensure all the guides are in line with your spine and reel seat.

 Once that is complete it’s time to place the rod in a drier motor.
 They spin at a lower RPM and allow you to apply Pro Kote to the threaded portion of the rod.
 Applying a thin coat of color preserver ensures your thread will retain its color.
 I usually apply a thin layer and let it turn for 8hrs and cure for 24hrs prior to laying the first coat of Epoxy in the rod drier.